 Burlington, Vermont, is now home to not one, but two championship-winning soccer teams.
 Thousands of Vermont Green FC fans were celebrating over the weekend as the semi-pro club captured its league’s national title.

-An undefeated regular season and playoff run filled with comeback wins culminated Saturday night as Green FC hosted the USL League 2 finals.
+An undefeated regular season and playoff run filled with comeback wins culminated into Saturday night as Green FC hosted the USL League 2 finals.

 All witnessed soccer history, including a game-winning goal in stoppage time by Vermont’s Maximilian Kissel.

-The same player who netted UVM’s NCAA championship game-winner in December produced the dagger – tapping home the Green’s second goal of the night as Vermont beat Seattle, Washington’s Ballard FC 2-1.
+The same player who netted UVM’s NCAA championship game-winner in December produced the dagger – tapping home the Green’s second goal of the night as Vermont beat Seattle, Washington’s Ballard FC, 2-1.

 “We, as a team, always believe one more chance will come, one thing will happen, something will go wrong for them and we will capitalize…” the 22-year-old German-American forward told reporters.
 “We've proven that over the season with UVM.
 We've proven that with Vermont Green – we came back numerous times.
 At the end of the day, it’s just unreal.”